Joan Didion: The Center Will Not Hold: Release

 It was released on October 27, 2017 on Netflix streaming.

 Reception

-On Rotten Tomatoes the film has an approval rating of 89% based on reviews from 35 critics.
+On Rotten Tomatoes, the film has a rating of 89% based on reviews from 35 critics.
 The site's consensus states: "Joan Didion: The Center Will Not Hold pays tribute to an American literary legend with a richly personal perspective that should thrill devotees while enlightening newcomers."
-On Metacritic it has a score of 72% based on reviews from 9 critics, indicating "generally favorable reviews".
+On Metacritic, it has a score of 72% based on reviews from 9 critics, indicating "generally favorable reviews".